Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/instance-methods.md

 Create a `Driver` class that meets these specifications:

 - The constructor should expect one parameter, which will be a record of trips
-- The constructor should assign a value to an attribute that is the record of trips
+- The constructor should assign a value to an attribute that will hold the record of trips
     - We can assume that the attribute is a list
 - There should be an instance method named `get_number_of_trips`
     - Return the length of the list of trips